kmille/evil-maid-attack-on-encrypted-boot/README.md

-## PoC: Implementing evil maid attack on encrpyted /boot
+## PoC: Implementing evil maid attack on encrypted /boot

 TLDR: a proof of concept that backdoors stage 1.5 (core.img) of grub2 bootloader to dump the full disk encrpytion password to disk.
 I gave a talk about it at GPN20.
 You can find my slides in the slides directory.
 The recordings can be watchd [here](https://www.youtube.com/watch?v=5HCZXWfIk5Y) and [here](https://media.ccc.de/v/gpn20-32-poc-implementing-evil-maid-attack-on-encrypted-boot).